What does 'healthy' look like on the inside?

-A team of passionate and creative health and education specialists have immersed themselves in both the biological and psycho-social aspects of metabolism and lifestyle, and distilled it all down into a clinically robust, engaging and thought-provoking story that everyone can understand.
+A team of passionate and creative health and education specialists have immersed themselves in both the biological and psycho-social aspects of metabolism and lifestyle, and distilled it all down into a clinically robust, engaging and thought-provoking story that children and adolescents from all backgrounds can understand.

 The goal is to promote conscious living and create a deeper understanding of how sustained metabolic disharmony can silently progress to a diagnosis of type 2 diabetes, and a variety of other lifestyle related health problems.

-The program supports parents, grandparents, teachers and health professionals to increase their own understanding of metabolism, and provides them with interactive tools and strategies to empower children / patients / employees / citizens to reach their potential and avoid lifestyle disease.
+The program supports parents, grandparents, teachers and health professionals to increase their own understanding of metabolism, and provides them with interactive tools and strategies to empower children and adolescents to reach their potential and avoid lifestyle disease.

 Metabolic Symphony ONSITE

-Can be delivered by trained Coaches or by accredited health and education professionals including Teachers, Dietitians, Nutritionists, Diabetes Educators, Fitness Coaches and Community / Maternal & Child Health Nurses.
+A comprehensive, ‘push button’ lifestyle management education program that can be delivered by health and education professionals including Teachers, Dietitians, Nutritionists, Diabetes Educators, Fitness Coaches and Community / Maternal & Child Health Nurses.

-The Metabolic Symphony Program kit includes online access to lesson plans, presentations and hands-on activities, as well as tangible resources such as musical instruments, 3D molecule models and sets of the YiYO lifestyle games.
+The Metabolic Symphony Program kit includes online access to lesson plans, presentations and hands-on activities, as well as tangible resources such as musical instruments, a 3D molecule model and the YiYO lifestyle games.

 ‘If you cannot explain it simply, you do not understand it well enough.’